Mainudheen/Mainudheen-intel-mine/README.md

 - Memory Usage: 4-6GB RAM during operation
 - Supported file sizes: Up to 1MB per file

-## License
-MIT License

-Copyright (c) 2024 MainuDheen

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes:
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Troubleshooting
 Common issues and solutions:
 1. Model loading error: